Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli equation: Introduction

-4D-flow MRI (time-resolved 3D phase-contrast magnetic resonance imaging) has become a key technique for non-invasive quantification of cardiovascular hemodynamics, providing volumetric velocity fields that are increasingly used to characterize stenotic jets, secondary flow structures, and clinically relevant flow-derived biomarkers \cite{Markl:2012, Soulat:2020, Allen:2019}.
+4D-flow MRI has become a promising technique for non-invasive quantification of cardiovascular hemodynamics, providing volumetric velocity fields that are increasingly used to characterize stenotic jets, secondary flow structures, and clinically relevant flow-derived biomarkers \cite{Markl:2012, Soulat:2020, Allen:2019}.
 Markl et al. outline both the clinical potential and the practical limitations of 4D-flow MRI for cardiovascular assessment \cite{Markl:2012}.
 Multiple studies emphasize that quantitative interpretation is strongly limited by acquisition constraints, most notably pixel size \cite{Dirix:2022, Ha:2017, Cherry:2022}.
 Larger pixel sizes can systematically bias measured velocities through partial-volume effects (PVE).
 This bias is amplified by smoothing of sharp gradients, particularly in narrow stenotic throats and high-shear regions.
-Collectively, this literature motivates explicitly accounting for MRI in-plane pixel size when using phase-contrast (PC)-MRI data as input to pressure drop estimation, because pressure losses scale strongly with characteristic velocities.
+Because any downstream pressure estimate depends directly on the accuracy of the measured velocity, this spatial sampling limitation propagates into pressure drop estimation.
+This consequence is explicitly quantified in the present study.

-Simplified formulations of the Bernoulli equation have long dominated clinical practice for non-invasive pressure-drop estimation, such as echocardiographic evaluation of valvular stenosis \cite{Anavekar:2009}.
-The simplified Bernoulli equation (SB) remains widely used, even though its limitations are well documented \cite{Gill:2023, Kazemi2022, Ha:2017, Paraskevas2:2024, Sakthi:2005, Oshinski:1996}.
-Kazemi et al. \cite{Kazemi2022} evaluated relative pressure estimation in a stenotic phantom using 4D-flow MRI.
-They found that the pressure drop estimation from SB could deviate by 22$\%$ at moderate flow and 40$\%$ at the highest flow rate tested.
-Garcia et al. \cite{Garcia2000} advanced this model by introducing an extended Bernoulli equation (EB).
-In this model the ratio between the effective orifice area and the vessel area is incorporated.
-This effectively accounts for the downstream pressure recovery due to the jet deceleration.
-However, despite this improvement, the EB does not explicitly capture the change in flow physics from laminar, viscous-dominated losses to turbulent, inertia-dominated losses \cite{White:2011}.
+Building on spatially resolved velocity data, 4D-flow MRI has also been applied to non-invasive pressure gradient estimation through a range of approaches.
+Relative pressure fields have been reconstructed from the pressure-Poisson formulations derived from Navier--Stokes equations \cite{Nolte:2021,Saitta:2019}.
+Other studies estimated pressure drops from PC-MRI velocity data using work-energy methods \cite{Donati:2015}, virtual work-energy approaches \cite{Marlevi:2020}, or turbulence-based quantities such as turbulent kinetic energy and turbulence production to estimate irreversible pressure loss in stenotic flows \cite{Dyverfeldt:2013,Casas:2016,Ha:2017}.
+More recently, data-driven approaches have been proposed to estimate pressure drop directly from 4D-flow MRI velocities in stenotic phantoms and patient data \cite{Nath:2023}.
+These methods can provide pressure information throughout the flow field, but they require time-resolved volumetric velocity data and additional post-processing.